Editor's Note — May 11, 2026

-The US Department of Health and Human Services’ (HHS) updated Section 504 rule now explicitly requires many HHS-funded organizations to meet WCAG 2.1 Level A and AA for websites, web content, and mobile apps.
+The US Department of Health and Human Services’ (HHS) updated Section 504 website accessibility rule now explicitly requires many HHS-funded organizations to meet WCAG 2.1 Level A and AA for websites, web content, and mobile apps.

-Compliance deadlines are May 11, 2026 (15+ employees) and May 10, 2027 (fewer than 15 employees).
+Compliance deadlines were extended by one year via an HHS Interim Final Rule (May 7, 2026).
+New deadlines: May 11, 2027 (15+ employees) and May 10, 2028 (fewer than 15 employees).

 Healthcare teams need a programmatic approach: inventory, audit, remediation, monitoring, governance, and training.